My Favorite Rich & Colorful Paint Colors that I've Specified for Clients

 Blues, from lighter to darker

 Benjamin Moore Aegean Teal 2136-40 – This color was Benjamin Moore’s 2021 color of the year for good reason.
 It has a lot of presence without being overwhelming.
 It is a truly versatile color and looks beautiful on cabinetry, in a mud room, or even a bedroom.
-Pairs well with rattan or seagrass accents.
+It pairs well with rattan or seagrass accents and would be great in a beach home.

 Benjamin Moore Hale Navy HC-154 – This navy blue is truly rich and regal.
 Far from a “fad” color, it will stand the test of time and still look fantastic twenty years from now.
 Use it on a bathroom vanity, kitchen island, or in a den.
 Pairs well with both silver and soft gold accents and hardware.